 Scandinave Spa Blue Mountain

 Just a short drive from the popular Blue Mountain Resort and the town of Collingwood, Scandinave Spa Blue Mountain is open year-round and offers visitors the ultimate slice of luxury.
 If you’re looking for total relaxation, you’ll undoubtedly find it in the property’s outdoor hydrotherapy pools, saunas, steam rooms, massage tables and walking paths.
-The spa’s setting amongst a 25-acre natural forest offers further relaxation and features views of the UNESCO Biosphere Reserve Niagara Escarpment.
+The spa’s setting amongst 10 hectares of natural forest offers further relaxation and features views of the UNESCO Biosphere Reserve Niagara Escarpment.

 You can enjoy the spa’s three stages of relaxation and health.
 First, warm your body with steam rooms, hot baths and saunas.
 Then you’ll cool down with cold plunge baths, showers and waterfalls before relaxing in solariums, hammocks or near outdoor fireplaces.
 Together, these three steps are known to promote detoxification, cleansing and de-stressing.

 Because of its surroundings, Scandinave Spa Blue Mountain promotes the popular treatment of ‘forest bathing.’
-If you’re unfamiliar with this term, it’s not quite as it sounds!
-Forest bathing is merely walking through the forest and reaping the benefits of time spent in nature.
+If you’re unfamiliar with this term, forest bathing is the term for walking through the forest and reaping the benefits of time spent in nature.
 This act alone is known to lower your stress, heart rate and blood pressure while boosting your mood and immune system.

 You’ll find Scandinave Spa Blue Mountain in Grey County, near the shore of Nottawasaga Bay and within The Blue Mountains community.
 Set near the ski slopes of Blue Mountain Resort, the spa is about 160 km northwest of Toronto.
 By car, you can reach the facility in about two hours by heading north out of the city via Highway 10.